ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 To these ends, staff should be rewarded for developing or contributing to technology that others can use.
 Some of this technology, such as corporate [ggplot themes](https://rpubs.com/mclaire19/ggplot2-custom-themes) would be for others within the SA Health system to use.
 Others, such as new ways of [plotting network diagrams](https://github.com/thomasp85/tidygraph/issues/128) would be of benefit to others outside the imediate system.

+The deficiancies of quantitative skills at the appropriate levels in the South Australian health system may be similar to those found in the Australian Public Service in the 2019 [review](https://pmc.gov.au/sites/default/files/publications/independent-review-aps.pdf) of the APS.
+Importantly, this review proposed the following:

+> **Recommendation 14**

+> Building data and digital skills.
+Establish a new APS digital and data profession or professions to ensure that the APS has the skills required to develop, build and maintain ICT systems that enable the Government to be easy to deal with.

+If implemented in the South Australia health system, this recommendation would have the result of data professionals being able to be promoted based on their data skills rather than their managerial skills.
+It would make the system more likely to retain and attract data professionals by making the system competitive with the private sector.
+And, it would incentivise data professionals to become better data professionals.

 Code of conduct
 ---------------